How to Make a Website Like Airbnb

 - Creating a working business model for your Airbnb-like platform

-- Choosing and using the right tech stack to build your website
+- Choosing and using the right tech stack to develop a website like Airbnb

 - Defining the MVP features needed for the website’s initial launch and implementing them